rikardh/allinone-contrail-command/readme.md

 ### **Configure Centos basics**
 ---
-Set your hostname to "aio" using.
+I'm setting my hostname to "aio" like this:

    ```
 [root@localhost ~]# hostnamectl set-hostname aio
 ```
    >(logout and login in again for name to change on the prompt.)

-   Now check which interface we need to configure for IP details:
+   Now check which interface we need to configure for IP details if you havent already configured it during the installation:
 ```
 [root@aio ~]# ip ad
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN qlen 1